sunnypilot/sunnypilot/README.md

       * **Note: Requires data connection**
 * Hands on Wheel Monitoring - Monitors and alerts the driver when their hands have not been on the steering wheel for an extended time

+###Custom Stock Longitudinal Control
+While using stock Adaptive/Smart Cruise Control, Custom Stock Longitudinal Control in sunnypilot allows sunnypilot to manipulate and take over the set speed on the car's dashboard.

+**Supported Cars:**
+* Hyundai/Kia/Genesis
+  * CAN platform
+  * CAN-FD platform with 0x1CF broadcasted in CAN traffic
+* Honda Bosch
+* Volkswagen MQB

 **Instruction**

 **📗 How to use Custom Longitudinal Control on sunnypilot 📗**